Current Affairs-Topics

 Final Thoughts

-The Constitution 130th Amendment Bill marks a significant step in strengthening ministerial accountability in India.
+The 130th Amendment Bill marks a significant step in strengthening ministerial accountability in India.
 By amending Article 75, the Bill ensures that ministers detained for serious offences cannot hold office beyond 30 days, reflecting a focus on good governance and constitutional morality.

 While the Bill provides a framework for removal and reappointment, it has sparked debates over the presumption of innocence and potential political misuse.
 The role of the Joint Parliamentary Committee highlights the importance of detailed scrutiny before implementation.